Usage Tracking

 - Add the variable to your shell startup file (~/.bashrc, ~/.zshrc, etc.):

-- If you’re using subprocesses or isolated environments, use a dotenv manager or explicitly pass the variable when launching.
+export MLFLOW_DISABLE_TELEMETRY=true - If you're using subprocesses or isolated environments, use a dotenv manager or explicitly pass the variable when launching.

 How to validate telemetry is disabled?